Free, No-Obligation Land Evaluation

 Our projects are designed to capture the sun and turn it into clean, renewable energy, not reflect it.
 The solar modules are manufactured with an anti-reflective coating that meets the standards of the Federal Aviation Administration for use at airports.

 We develop project specific landscape management plans, which include the planting of native grass species throughout the project site, pollinator habitat, and native tree and shrub species for vegetative screening.
 With these plantings, our projects will reduce nutrient runoff from stormwater while encouraging new biodiverse habitats that will benefit the local ecosystem.

-  Urban Grid will decommission the system and remove the equipment, recycling everything that can be, and returning the land to the condition in which it existed prior to the installation of the solar project.
+Urban Grid will decommission the system and remove the equipment, recycling everything that can be, and returning the land to the condition in which it existed prior to the installation of the utility-scale solar project.

-  The power generated by the project will be delivered into the local electric grid, either at the transmission or distribution level.
+The power generated by the utility-scale solar project will be delivered into the local electric grid, either at the transmission or distribution level.
 From there, it mixes in with other electricity to power the local homes and businesses.

 Free, no-obligation land evaluation